Substance Use

 If you answer yes to even just a handful of these questions, you are likely suffering from Valium abuse disorder.
 This addiction can have very harmful consequences.
 Valium side effects may be much more severe for Valium abuse disorder patients.

 Do not hesitate to seek care if you suspect you or a loved one may be suffering from Valium abuse disorder.
-A substance abuse rehabilitation center like Zinnia Health can help you quit your habit safely and help you stay sober longer.
+A substance abuse rehabilitation center like Zinnia Health can help you quit your habit safely and stay sober longer.

 With a proper understanding of the disease of Valium use disorder, you can equip yourself with the right tools to safely support your loved one through recovery.
-The process of recovery from substance abuse is a challenge.
+The process of recovering from substance abuse is a challenge.
 Love and support from those around the individual can make all the difference in staying sober.

 How To Quit Valium

-If you know you need to quit Valium but don’t know how, you can seek help at Zinnia Health.
+If you know you need to quit Valium but don’t know how you can seek help at Zinnia Health.
 Through either inpatient or outpatient care programs, you can find the treatment plan that works best for you.
 You also need to ensure you are shedding your habit safely under the supervision of healthcare practitioners and recovery experts.

 Valium is an addictive substance that can’t be cut cold turkey—much like alcohol, quitting Valium in one shot can cause the body to go into a state of shock.
 The results of quitting too fast can be dangerous and even potentially fatal.
 To be safe, detox under the care and supervision of a team of substance abuse rehab experts.

-Call us at Zinnia Health at (855) 430-9439 to find out how we can help you slowly wean from Valium safely.
+Call Zinnia Health at (855) 430-9439 to find out how we can help you slowly wean from Valium safely.
 Withdrawal can be difficult, but if you do it safely, you can break free of your addiction for good.
 You are not alone.

 Withdrawal Symptoms of Valium Detox

-Acute withdrawal happens in the first five to 28 days as the benzodiazepine dose is lowered.
+Acute withdrawal happens in the first 5 to 28 days as the benzodiazepine dose is lowered.
 This phase can be the most difficult for many substance abuse disorder patients.
 The body is adjusting each day to a lower dose and is likely reacting to it.

 Here are some of the acute withdrawal symptoms you may experience: